An Ounce of Prevention

 - exercising 20-30 minutes per day

-So as we enter these winter months with cold weather, holidays, and indoor activities, be careful – wear your mask, wash your hands, keep your distance, and stay well.
+So as we navigate these winter months with cold weather and indoor activities, be careful – wear your mask, wash your hands, keep your distance, and stay well.

 If you do test positive, please schedule a brief consultation so that we can discuss how to adjust dosing to maximize your ability to recover as quickly and completely as possible.